-Spartan'10 ("Spartan") has been designed to address the ever increasing role that calculations play in chemistry and related fields.
-It represents a continuing collaboration between Wavefunction, Inc., and Q-Chem, Inc. Q-Chem codes supplement and extend the traditional strengths of Spartan as an easy to learn and use tool for molecular mechanics, semi-empirical and Hartree-Fock molecular orbital calculations, as well as a wide variety of graphical models, with a full range of density functional models and a broad selection of wavefunction-based post-Hartree-Fock models.
-All models have been implemented using what we believe are the most robust algorithms currently available, and have been tuned for high performance on Intel and AMD processors including multi-core processors.

-Spartan is intended to be utilized by chemists, not only computational chemists who are already familiar with the capabilities of molecular mechanics and quantum chemical methods, but also experimental chemists who may have little or no prior experience, but who want to use calculations much in the same way as experimental techniques such as NMR spectroscopy.
-This ambitious goal is directly reflected in the program's overall design criteria: "convenient access both to a full range of modern molecular mechanics and quantum chemical models and tools for interpretation of the results of calculations", and clearly distinguishes Spartan from other molecular modeling packages.
+Spartan'14 ("Spartan") has been designed to address the ever increasing role that calculations play in chemistry and related fields.
+It represents a continuing collaboration between Wavefunction, Inc., and Q-Chem, Inc. Q-Chem codes supplement and extend the traditional strengths of Spartan as an easy to learn and use tool for molecular mechanics and quantum chemical calculations.
+Spartan is intended to be utilized by chemists, not only computational chemists who are already familiar with the capabilities of molecular mechanics and quantum chemical calculations, but also experimental chemists who may have little or no prior experience, but who want to use calculations much in the same way as experimental techniques such as NMR spectroscopy.